homerf2005/Abzums-AI-3rd-phase/README.md

 # Abzums-AI-assignment
-Assignments of Mohammad R. Fakouri for 1st Abzums-AI program, part 3.
+Assignments by Homer Fakouri for 1st Abzums-AI program, part 3.